Basquiat’s Image and influence, past, present and near future.

-We were pleased to have Fred Hoffman in our panel, who provided a historical perspective of Basquiat’s time in Los Angeles and the artist’s major accomplishments in the city.
-Alongside him, two well-recognized artists, Autumn Breon and Knowledge Bennet who shared their unique experiences of Basquiat’s ground-breaking career and work,and how these experiences have influenced decisions that they’ve made in their own careers with L.A. ‘s changing art climate.
-The conversation was full of meaningful interactions and questions between the panelists and the public (both online and in-person), and provided an enriching experience for all those who attended.
+We’re excited to have Fred Hoffman as part of our panel, providing us with a historical perspective of Basquiat’s time in Los Angeles and the artist’s major accomplishments in the city.
+Alongside him, two well-recognized artists, Autumn Breon and Knowledge Bennet sharing their unique experiences of Basquiat’s ground-breaking career and work, that influenced decisions that they’ve made in their own careers with L.A. ‘s changing art climate.

 Fred Hoffman is an Art Dealer, publisher, curator and art historian who worked closely with Basquiat between 1982 and 1984.
 Hoffman facilitated the production of the artist’s 1984 silk screen paintings, arranged for Basquiat’s first European museum exhibition at the Fruitmarket Gallery in Edinburgh, Scotland (1984); and placed the first work by Basquiat into a major museum collection (The Museum of Modern Art, 1984).
 For several years Fred Hoffman served on the Authentication Committee for the Estate of Jean-Michel Basquiat.